-(2) Companies listed in order of average annual RoE ranking for the years 2011 - 2015.
+(2) Companies listed in order of average annual RoE ranking for the years 2012 - 2016.
 Average ranking calculated as the sum of annual rankings for each year divided by five years.
-Beazley rankings for 2011 to 2012 have been updated to reflect RoE calculated in USD
+Lancashire RoE calculated excluding the impact of warrant exercises.